 Most digital nomads, remote workers, and location independent folks I’ve met aren’t sitting on a beach somewhere, trying to trick our managers into thinking we are working.
 Nah.
 We are actively putting in work!

-Now, let's be real.
-Part of workcation is work.
-But, it's not the whole picture.
-We absolutely must be getting our work done while traveling, but we need to make sure we are doing the vacation part too.
+Now let’s be real.
+Part of the word “workcation” includes the word “work”.
+We absolutely need to be getting our work done while traveling.
+But we need to make sure we are enjoying the vacation part too.

 Do not let a lack of process burn you out.

 If you work at a remote company, taking a workcation means adapting the current way you work, but in a different timezone.
-As long as you adjust the time zone on Google Cal, and have a strategy for beating jetlag, you should be good to go.
+As long as you adjust the time zone on Google Cal, go somewhere with strong wifi, and have a strategy for beating jetlag, you should be good to go.

 If you write code for a living or do anything code adjacents like DevOps or Support, the way you program will be different too.
 Practice using TMate to SSH into someone else’s computer before your trip.
 That way if you do need to pair, or a partner to debug, you won’t have to waste time figuring out what technologies to use, and how to use them.